I’ve got some GIF-files in Outlook but they don’t animate.

 To do this, double click the message to open it in its own window.
 Then choose (Other) Actions-> View in Browser.
 This will open the message in Internet Explorer.

-You can skip the step of needing to open the message in its own window first and directly open the message in any browser (Firefox, Opera, Chrome, it’s your pick) from the main Outlook window via this macro.
+You can skip the step of needing to open the message in its own window first and directly open the message in any browser (Microsoft Edge, Google Chrome, Firefox, it’s your pick) from the main Outlook window via this macro.

 Note: Even though the GIF-file will not animate while composing, when the recipient receives your message in a mail client that does support GIF-animation, the GIF-animation will still work.